 10. Montshire Museum of Science

-The Montshire Museum of Science features permanent exhibits as well as rotating exhibits to provide hours of interactive engagement and learning.
+The Montshire Museum of Science features permanent and rotating exhibits to provide interactive engagement and learning hours.
 It also hosts special and seasonal events and offers a museum store full of educational books, activities, and novelties.
 For more information on the Montshire Museum of Science, be sure to visit the science museum’s website!

 11. The Vermont State House

 Address: 115 State St, Montpelier, VT 05633, United States

 Located in the state capital of Vermont, the Vermont State House in Montpelier is a beautiful structure featuring the Greek Revival style of architecture.
 Initially built in the late 1850s, restoration efforts have kept the building and grounds in top condition.
 It continues to be the seat of the Vermont General Assembly.

 The Vermont State House offers visitors a chance to enjoy self-guided tours anytime throughout the year.
 Guests can take an audio tour of the building or pick up a brochure in the lobby to help them find their way around.